nicpenning/Elasti-daddy/Blog Posts/Blog Post #4. Gaining a basic understanding of Elastic Integrations.md

 1. Overview

-Here you will find a high level overview of what the Microsoft DHCP integration does.
+The Overview tab is where you will find a high level overview of what the Microsoft DHCP Imtegration does.

-2. ...
+2. Logs

+You will then see if the Integration captures Logs, Metrics or Traces and then show an example of that type of data.In the screenshot above, you will notice a log entry example of a Microsoft DHCP log in JSON format.

+3. Settings

+The settings tab is where we can install the Integration into the Elastic stack.
+We will see that accomplished later.

+4. Add Microsoft DHCP

+This button will apply this Integration to a new or existing Agent policy.
+Whichever agents are assigned the policy that has this Integration will then be expected to ingest Microsoft DHCP logs.
+Later on we will see the configuration settings for the integration, which interestingly enough, does not exist under the settings tab.

 </details>